-“Enclosed you will find the details of a certain apartment in a certain district of the Undercity, belonging to a certain man.
+“Enclosed you will find the details of a certain apartment in a certain district of the undercity, belonging to a certain man.
 You will enter this apartment at a certain time, await the man’s arrival… And you will kill him.”

 “Snake, I told you, I won’t do -”

-Some hours later, she stood staring at a manhole cover, looking back and forth between it and the photo she held in her hand.
+Some hours later, Jilian stood staring at a manhole cover, looking back and forth between the surrounding area and the photo she held in her hand.
 This was the place.
 She looked around to make certain she wasn’t being watched.
 She thought she heard someone speaking softly around a nearby corner, but all else in the deserted streets was silent.
 She knelt down and pulled the circle of metal from the ground.
 Deftly she slid her body inside, secured her footing on the ladder, and replaced the metal slab over her head.
 She descended slowly at first, quickening once she came into the light of torches which lit the dry earthen chamber below.

-Soft dirt puffed softly beneath Jilian’s feet, and for a moment she forgot that this was originally a sewer.
-The place was well kept, unlike many districts in the Undercity.
+Soft dirt puffed beneath Jilian’s feet, and for a moment she forgot that this was originally a sewer.
+The place was well kept, unlike many districts in the undercity.
 The floor was clean, and the torches were well stocked with oil.
 Jilian approached a door, and knocked in a distinct pattern as per her directions.
 The door slid open after a short delay.
 So far, so good.
 Now, all she had to do was commit murder in cold blood, and she could go free.

 Houses and shops and all manner of such things had been constructed into the sides of the pipe network, stuck into corners, and generally crammed into any place that would fit them.
 The more spacious sections had ceased to be pipe at all.
 The pipe in these places had been carefully chiseled away, and in their place tunnels and caverns had been dug to form great spaces such as the one through which she had entered.

-“It’s OK.
-Do it,” said the man.
+“Do it,” said the man.
 Jilian nearly dropped the gun in surprise.
-The man still did not move.
-Jilian stood frozen, her finger still hovering an inch away from the sliver of metal which stood between life and death.
+The man did not move.
+Jilian stood frozen.
+Her finger hovered a hairsbreadth away from the sliver of metal which stood between life and death.

 “I see.
 This Snake fellow, he is a killer?”

-“The worst you’ll ever meet.” said Jilian.
+“The worst you’ll ever meet.”

-“Cover your ears,” he said.
-He raised the weapon towards the back of the room, clicked the hammer back, and pulled the trigger.
+“Cover your ears,” He raised the weapon towards the back of the room, clicked the hammer back, and pulled the trigger.
 Before she knew what was happening, he rushed towards her.
 Her hand flicked towards her belt knife, but there was no time.

 The man sprung to his feet with surprising agility.
 He positioned himself carefully next to the door, much as Jilian had done.
-From his sleeve he produced two long, curved knives with black blades that glistened in the bluish dark.
+From his sleeve he produced two long, curved knives with black blades that glistened in the dim bluish light.
 He crouched there motionless.
 Nothing happened.
 After one painfully long minute, however, a knock came at the door.

 “What’s the commotion in there?” called a voice behind the door.
 Jilian thought she recognized the voice, but she couldn’t quite place it.
 The bladesman in black nodded to her.

-“These goons are friends of that Snake, I’d wager.
+“I would wager these are your employer’s minions.
 I noticed them following me on my way here,” said Ronin.
 Jilian suppressed the urge to vomit.

-“What’s your name?” she asked.
+“What’s your name?”
+Jilian asked.

 “Well, Jilian,” he said, “we better get the hell out of here.”

 Suddenly the woman grabbed Jilian’s wrist.
 Sharp claws dug into her flesh, and droplets of blood peeked out between the polished black talons.
+The woman had pulled down her cowl, revealing an ancient, wrinkled face, framed by long hair the color of night which hung in clumps about her head, almost resembling the feathers of some foul bird.

-“Let’s get the hell out of here,” said Jilian.
-Ronin eyed her quizzically, but he did not question her.
-He tightened the strings upon his bag, and they were off once more.
-They did not run, walking swiftly so as to avoid the attention of whoever may be looking for them.
-Surely as the sun sets, they would be found, but they could at least delay the inevitable for awhile.
+As surely as the sun sets at dusk, Snake would find them.
+Jilian knew this.
+But at least they could delay the inevitable for awhile.
 Perhaps they could find help, somewhere, or escape to the ocean, and their lives would be preserved for that much longer.
 Jilian knew they were as good as dead, as were all who defied the Organization, but she had heard tales of men who survived for decades under such pursuit.

 “This way,” said Ronin, pointing.
 “I know a place.”